 - 1.1 Under the provisions of the Licensing Act 2003, the Licensing Committee may establish one or more Licensing Sub-Committees (referred to by the Council as Panels) to assist in the discharge of the licensing functions under the Licensing Act, 2003.
-Further such functions of the Gambling Act, 2005 may also be discharged by those Panels.
-The Committee is invited to establish Licensing Panels for the municipal year 2010/2011. - 1.2 The Licensing Act 2003 specifies that each Sub-Committee (Panel) shall consist of 3 members of the Licensing Committee.
-It is anticipated that the Annual Council at its meeting on 17th May, 2010 will appoint a Licensing Committee comprising 12 members.
-It is proposed that four panels, of three members each, be appointed for 2010/11.
-It is also suggested that the Head of Governance Services, in consultation with the Chair of the Licensing Committee, be authorised to select replacement members from the Licensing Committee to serve on panels as necessary to ensure a quorum should a named member not be available for a meeting or unable to consider a particular case due to a conflict of interest.
+Further such functions of the Gambling Act, 2005 may also be discharged by those Panels. - 1.2 The Licensing Act 2003 specifies that each Sub-Committee (Panel) shall consist of three members of the Licensing Committee.
+The Council at its meeting on 19 July, 2016 appointed a Licensing Committee comprising 12 members.
+At its meeting on 29 July 2016, the Licensing Committee established four Licensing Panels for the 2016/17 municipal year, consisting of three members each. - 1.3 It had become necessary to make changes to the membership of some committees/boards due to diary commitments and, at its meeting on 18 October 2016, Council gave consideration to the appointment of members to committees/boards.
+At that meeting, one member has been replaced on the Licensing Committee and an additional member has been appointed to fill a previously vacant position.
+The Committee is now invited to consider the Licensing Panels for the municipal year 2016/2017.

-Further details are attached for your information
+Further details are attached for your information.